 Certain basic maintenance checks and inspections should be performed by the owner or a service technician at the intervals indicated.
-Service information and supporting specifications are provided in this Owner's Guide.
+Service information and supporting specifications are provided in this owner's guide.

 Any adverse condition should be brought to the attention of your dealer or qualified service technician as soon as possible for the proper service advice.
-The owner maintenance service checks are generally not covered by warranties so you may be charged for labor, parts or lubricants used.
+The owner maintenance service checks are generally not covered by warranties so you may be charged for labor, parts or fluids used.

-Maximum oil change interval - 3.7L and 5.0L engines

-As indicated by the instrument cluster message center (can be up to one year or 10,000 miles [16,000 km])

-Maximum oil change interval - 5.4L supercharged engine

-Refer to your Shelby GT 500 supplement.

-Engine coolant change interval - 3.7L and 5.0L engines

-6 years or 100,000 miles (160,000 km) - change engine coolant (whichever comes first) After initial change - change engine coolant every 3 years or 50,000 miles (80,000 km).
+Engine oil/coolant change intervals - 3.7L and 5.0L engines Engine oil As indicated by the message center: do not exceed one year or 10,000 miles (16,000 km) Engine coolant, 6 years or 100,000 miles (160,000 km) initial change (whichever comes first) Engine coolant, after Engine coolant, after Every 3 years or 50,000 miles (80,000 km) initial change Shelby GT500 owners: Refer to the Shelby GT500 supplement

-Engine coolant change interval - 5.4L supercharged engine

-Refer to your Shelby GT 500 supplement.

 Check every month

+Engine oil level

-- Check function of all interior and exterior lights - $\hfill\square$ Check tires for wear and correct air pressure, including spare tire - Check windshield washer fluid level - Check engine oil level
+Function of all interior and exterior lights

+Tires for wear and proper pressure, including spare

+Windshield washer fluid level